VueTorrent/VueTorrent/README.md

 VueTorrent is a **WebUI** (think of it as a "visual skin") that uses qBittorrent's API, enabling compatibility with automation solutions like the Servarr stack.

-Everything that is compatible with qBittorrent will work regardless of the WebUI you chose to use.
+Everything that is compatible with the classic qBittorrent WebUI will work regardless of the WebUI you chose to use, whether its VueTorrent or another one.

 ## Contributing